47rooks/multi-window/Notes.md

 ## Using the POC

-Once it boots hit A to add the second window.
+Once it boots move the first window to one side - the second one will cover it otherwise.
+Hit A to add the second window.
 Then refocus to the first window and hit L to draw the one example sprite and start it moving.

 ## Probably Architecture